 Welcome to Year 6!

-Year 6 are taught by Miss Fox, Mrs Price and Miss Watts, supported by the expertise of Miss Pavey and Mrs Roberts.
+Year 6 are taught by Miss Fox, Mrs Price, Miss Watts and Mr Walker, supported by the expertise of Miss Pavey and Mrs Roberts.

-Maths and Spelling Homework will be set on a Friday and will be due in the following Thursday.
+Maths and English Homework will be set on a Friday on Education City and will be due in the following Friday.
 As a reminder, we would like the children to have their diaries in school every day and for them to try and read five times each week.

 Have you seen the Kids' Zone?
 You can play games and vote for your favourites.
 Click here to visit!